Club soda, soda water, seltzer water, tonic water, so many choices!

 Club soda and tonic water cannot be used interchangeably because they are composed of entirely different ingredients.
 Club soda has a slightly salty taste to it and it is used in mixed drinks primarily for its carbonation.
 Tonic water is a flavored drink that tastes bitter or like whatever fruit juice is used in the production.

 Both club soda and tonic water are called for in many popular cocktails.
 We recommend you keep both on hand for flexibility in your mixing adventures.
-Professionals also make sure to order them both when they stock a bar.
+Professionals also make sure to order them both when they stock a bar with a full bar liquor list.

 Difference Between Tonic Water and Club Soda